rikingurditta/blog/_posts/2024-07-10-on-the-lawsuit.md

 ---

 Note: I may very well regret posting this at some point in the near or distant future!
 I also cannot claim to speak on the interactions between participators of the encampment in question and the administration of the University of Waterloo.
-In general, I will not comment on the other allegations made by the university, but that is not relevant to my thoughts on the ones I will address.
+In general, I will not comment on all allegations made by the university, but that is not relevant to my thoughts on the ones I will address.

 I think my thoughts here may be considered quite sensible in the future.